UK Vape Tax Increase: Expectations and Implications

 6. How will the vaping tax increase affect the economy?

-The UK vaping market not only supports the economy but also contributes to easing the burden on health services by reducing the number of smokers and therefore, the amount of smoking-related illnesses.
 In 2023 the vaping industry generated £2.8bn in total revenue, it provides almost 18,000 full-time jobs and is one of the rare industries contributing to economic value and harm reduction - not something every retail sector can say.
-Thanks to the vaping industry the NHS saved over £300m in 2019, on top of £310m in tax in 2021.(6)
+Thanks to the vaping industry the NHS saved over £300m in 2019, on top of £310m in tax in 2021.(7)

-The proposed tax would hit consumer budgets and businesses, many of whom may struggle to find the resources to pay for the new increase in import costs.
 The UK vape tax increase is an excise tax, which means that it begins at the manufacturer level.
 This could have a severe impact on smaller vape retailers, who may be at risk of going out of business if they lack the funds necessary to pay for the increased wholesale costs.
 Higher costs could affect pay, lead to downsizing and potential job losses in the sector and the forced closure of smaller enterprises unable to take the financial hit.
-In short, small vape shops may be priced out of business by the tax increase on e-liquids.
-This may incentivise them to source e-liquids from the black market.

 7. Conclusion

-Making vaping more expensive will have a negative impact on an industry that provides thousands of jobs and gives adult smokers a much healthier alternative that is backed by the government and the NHS.
-It also fails to properly address the proliferation of black market products, which serve as the primary source for youths who vape.
-A higher tax on vape liquids risks reducing the appeal of vaping to adults, shying smokers away from making the switch and increasing the burden on health services, although the government says that it has offset this negative factor with a one-off increase in tobacco duty.
-Vaping remains cheaper than to smoking, however, existing vapers could see their costs go up by more than a third.
+A higher tax on vape liquids risks reducing the appeal of vaping to adults, potentially dissuading smokers from making the switch and increasing the burden on health services.
+Although the government says that it has offset this effect with a one-off increase in tobacco duty, existing vapers could see their costs go up by more than a third, even as vaping remains cheaper than smoking.

 Sources